ssk-d/fireflutter/README.md

 - There are two settings for Algolia.
 - First, you need to put ALGOLIA_ID(Application ID), ALGOLIA_ADMIN_KEY, ALGOLIA_INDEX_NAME in `firebase-settings.js`.
-  - Then, deploy with `firebase deploy --only functions`.
+  - deploy with `firebase deploy --only functions`.
   - For testing, do `npm run test:algolia`.
 - Second, you need to add(or update) ALGOLIA_APP_ID(Application ID), ALGOLIA_SEARCH_KEY(Search Only Api Key), ALGOLIA_INDEX_NAME in Firestore `settings/app` document.
   Optionally, you can put the settings inside `FireFlutter.init()`.